ogdibie/inspire-logo-puzzle/README.md

 There is still a lot of improvement that I can do in terms of styling but I am okay with it for now.
 I didn't write test for it which is bad I know but It fufils the requirement of the task.

+### Challenges

+The main challenge that I had in using react-dnd was figuring out how it worked.
+I read the documentation at first but I did not quite understand.
+I decided to watch some videos of other people that leveraged it but I still did not get it.
+Finally I decided to go over a tutorial of building a chess game with dnd (https://react-dnd.github.io/react-dnd/docs/tutorial) and finally I got.
+I then restructured my app in a way that I could leverage the react-dnd.
+That's why I decided to restructure it to use draggable dot and droppable dot to create a way for me to drag and drop to specific regions.

+### Alternative Approaches

+If I were not using react,I could have done it all using the HTML drag and drop.
+I could have just had an application with plain javascript, html and css.
+I suppose I can used something like this:(https://www.w3schools.com/html/html5_draganddrop.asp)

 ### Running the App

 As mentioned earlier, the app uses the react framework.